Section 19-130 Sick leave.

 time of his separation shall, whenever possible, have his final pay deducted sufficiently to offset

-, provided final pay does not fall below minimum wage rate for hours worked
+the indebtedness, provided final pay does not fall below minimum wage rate for hours worked.

 employee may contract; or any exposure to contagious disease he/she may experience in which